How to visit Mussenden Temple and Downhill Demesne

 101Landmarks in Northern Ireland to visit

-History of the Downhill Demesne
+History of Downhill House

 Downhill House was beautiful in its day with feature domes and fluted Corinthian pilasters.
 The Lobby was massive and supported by columns of Derbyshire marble.